Jizera Mountains: History

 The first settlements in the area date back to prehistory.
 Later on, Celts, German tribes resides in the valleys until they left in 5th century.
 Later came Slavs.
 Since the 10th century, the border between Poland and Bohemia (Czechia) ran through the mountains.
 Following the fragmentation of Poland into smaller duchies, the Polish portion of the mountains was located in the duchies of Silesia, Legnica, Jawor and Lwówek.
 In 1281, Duke Bernard the Lightsome of the Piast dynasty granted a portion of the Izera Mountains to the Knights Hospitaller from Strzegom.
 In the 14th century, German-speaking colonists came and started clearing of the dense primeval forests.
 Permanent settlements were established.
 In the 16th century, several glass works were founded.
 Glassmaking had a profound effect on the ecosystem.
 The primeval forest was gradually replaced by fast-growing spruce monoculture.
 Other important industries included tin-mining, metallurgy and textile.

 The Tabulový kámen (Tafelstein, 1072 m) on the northern edge of the Smrk Mountain marked the border between the properties of the Counts of Gallas in Friedland, Bohemia, the von Gersdorff family from Meffersdorf (Unięcice, now part of Pobiedna), Upper Lusatia and the Counts of Schaffgotsch from Schreiberhau (Szklarska Poręba), Lower Silesia.

 Following the defeat of Nazi Germany in World War II, in 1945, the northern part of the Jizera Mountains became again part of Poland, and the southern was restored to Czechoslovakia.
-The German population of the area was expelled in accordance with the Potsdam Agreement and replaced by Poles on the Polish and Czechs on the Czechoslovakian side of the mountains.
+The German population of the area was expelled in accordance with the Potsdam Agreement and replaced by Poles on the Polish and Czechs on the Czechoslovak side of the mountains.
 The ecosystem was badly hit by emissions, produced by lignite fired power stations located in the Zittau basin, part of Europe's ecological Black Triangle.
 Weakened spruce forest, less resistant against various types of parasites, were on the verge of extinction.
 The higher parts of the mountains, once densely wooded, became largely treeless, in part also because of excessive deforestation.
 New roads cut through the once-secluded landscape.

 The situation improved only after the fall of communism in 1989.
 Open-pit coal mines in the former East Germany were closed, as well as several major power plants.
 Emission filters were installed at the immense Turów Power Station in Bogatynia on the Polish side of Lusatian Neisse.
 At the same time large-scale reforestation projects were started.